VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -disableAlertgroupLabel
      Whether to disable adding group's Name as label to generated alerts and time series.
   -dryRun
      Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
-  -showSecrets
-     Whether to avoid stripping sensitive information such as auth headers or passwords from URLs in log messages or UI.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable